BiDAlab/UWF4DR-Benchmark/docs/reproducibility.md

 The exact requirements for each model family are provided in the `requirements/` directory.

+Some Python dependencies are installed directly from GitHub repositories.
+Therefore, **Git must be available in the system** before installing the requirements.

+If using conda, Git can be installed with:

+conda install -c conda-forge git

 This design choice avoids version conflicts between architectures while preserving full reproducibility of the experimental protocol.